iiwolf/owl/samples/cmdline/s07-rtow-multiGPU/README.md

 simply launch the full frame buffer size across all devices (ie, every devices launches over all pixels), and then have each device simply drop/skip some of the work.
-To do this we divide the frame buffer into 32-wide coluns pixels, and assign those round-robin to the different devices; then in the raygen program we simply take the current launhc index, compute who is respsonsible for the given pixels, and drop them if these are to be rendered by a different GPU:
+To do this we divide the frame buffer into 32-wide columns pixels, and assign those round-robin to the different devices; then in the raygen program we simply take the current launch index, compute who is respsonsible for the given pixels, and drop them if these are to be rendered by a different GPU: